Annual events of Japan

 In some provincial towns, there is also an event called "Nagashi-bina".

-Girls float the Hina-dolls on a flowing river to wash away bad luck.
+Girls float small Hina-dolls on a flowing river to wash away bad luck.

 Men present to women in return for their Valentine's chocolates.

-Of course, women expect more expensive presents than chocolates.
+Of course, women hope more expensive presents than chocolates...

-On around March 21th, day and night have the same length.
+On around March 20, the lengths of day and night are equal.

 In a week around this day, people visit their ancestral graves and make offerings of flowers and incense.